Call ADT

 As much as we love SimpliSafe (it’s #2 on our list of best systems), the company’s equipment just feels cheaper than ADT’s.
 If you plan to keep your home security system for several years – and let’s face it, the world isn’t getting any safer – it’s helpful to have gear that’s built to last.

-Our ADT package included:
+Our ADT package included

-• 4 entryway sensors, or door/window sensors
+• 3 door/window sensors

-• 3 motion sensors
+• 1 motion sensor

-• ADT Control app
+• ADT Plus app

 There are plenty more devices available from ADT, though, including:

-• Nest cameras
+• Nest Indoor cameras

-• Doorbell camera
+• Nest Doorbell cameras

-• Smart lock
+• Smart locks

-• Smart thermostat
+• Smart lights

-• etc.
+• Keypads

 All-in-all, equipment is one of ADT’s strongest points, and this is a company with a number of strong points.

-Here’s What I Paid for ADT
+Here’s What We Paid for ADT

-Pro Tip: The professional installation service cost me a little over $100 – par for the course for non-DIY systems – but it doesn’t hurt to ask it to be waived during the consultation phase.
+Pro Tip: The professional installation service cost us a little over $100 – par for the course for non-DIY systems – but it doesn’t hurt to ask it to be waived during the consultation phase.
 You could also try your luck with ADT deals.
 They sometimes offer $0 installation or discounted installation for cameras and video doorbells.

 ADT Plans

-ADT pricing Build Your Own Starter Premium
+ADT pricing Build Your Own Security Starter Video Essentials Front Door Protection

-Total package price (equipment only) $374.25 $583.50 $1,189.50
+Total package price (equipment only) Starting at $269 $349 $529 $719

-I don’t recommend ADT for folks who have the Dave Ramsey pay-cash-for-everything mentality.
-I also don’t think ADT makes sense for apartment dwellers or people who are renting their homes.
-If either of those describes you, check out my roundup of the best security systems for apartments.
+ADT works but isn’t ideal for apartment dwellers or people who are renting their homes because of the contract.
+If either of those describes you, check out our roundup of the best security systems for apartments.
+ADT is really most ideal for established homeowners who plan to stay put in their homes for at least 3-5 years.

 Here’s how ADT prices compare to the competition…